hyx0329/openstick-failsafe-guard/README.md

 ### openstick-sim-changer

-Switch sim card according to the configuration at startup, for UFI001/UFI003 series.
-This also ensures the sim card is fully powered up so ModemManager don't need to be restarted after boot up.
-Note that I'm not aware of any method to reload the sim card info without a reboot, so I created this service to switch the sim cards before ModemManager startup.
+Switch sim card according to the configuration at startup, for UFI001/UFI003 series. ~~This also ensures the sim card is fully powered up so ModemManager don't need to be restarted after boot up.~~ That's a complicated issue.

+Note that I'm not aware of any method to reload the sim card info without a reboot, so I created this service to switch the sim cards before ModemManager initialize the modem.

 #### usage